Vincelee78/TGC14-Project-1/README.md

 Project name: Interactive map guide for tourists in Singapore

 Summary: To allow tourists to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability.

+Motivation: To provide tourists an one stop map guide for locations around Singapore

+Context: